The data minimization principle in the GDPR

 Is data minimization good or bad for you as a company?

-For many, data minimization initially only appears to be good for the people whose data is processed ("data subjects": customers, website visitors, etc.) and is usually seen by the entrepreneur as a limitation of their options for action within the scope of their activities.
-Data minimization or data economy is also in the interest of companies.
-Apart from avoiding possible sanctions, including fines for data protection violations, not retaining data makes it easier to find useful data.
-By freeing up space for data storage, you can also save resources.
+For many, data minimization initially only appears to be good for the people whose data is being processed ("Affected parties": customer, website visitor, etc.) and is usually regarded by the entrepreneur as a limitation of his scope of action within the scope of his activities.
+This is Data minimization and data economy is also in the interests of companies.
+Apart from the avoidance of any sanctions, including fines for a data protection breach, the waiver on the Data retention the retrieval of useful data.
+By gaining space for data storage, you can also save resources.

 What rights does a data subject have if the data minimization principle is disregarded?